MichaelTaylor3D/VRay-RenderFarm-For-AWS/README.md

 ### from the service directory

-`node terminate-entire-farm.js` - Immediatly terminates the renderfarm
+`node terminate-entire-farm.js` - Immediately terminates the renderfarm

 ## required ENV variables